kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 <a name="tipue"></a>
 ## Put Tipue Search On The Site
-As per the Tipue documentation
+Let's look at the code for setting up Tipue